seanpowell/docs/source/API_Reference/Web_API/profile.md

       <tr>
          <td>username</td>
          <td>Yes</td>
          <td>Must not exceed 100 characters.
-The username cannot be already taken orcontain the SendGrid.com domain</td>
+The username cannot be already taken or contain the SendGrid.com domain</td>
-         <td>This is the new username we will be authenticating with our SMTP serversand our website.
+         <td>This is the new username we will be authenticating with our SMTP servers and our website.
 Changes take effect immediately</td>
       </tr>
    </tbody>
 </table>